Black-banded sea krait

-This sea snake frequents coral reef areas.
-It has a short head, thick trunk, and no easily discernible neck.
+This sea krait frequents coral reef habitats, where it can explore tight spaces for prey, as it has a short head, thick trunk, and no easily discernible neck.
 The tail is simply extended skin, spread wide like a fin, and unsupported by any bony projections from the vertebral column.
 The stomach is comparatively wide.
 Massing together near the shore, it breeds between narrow cracks in the reef and in caves.
 It is a nocturnal snake, rarely seen during the day.
 It breathes air; so it breaks the surface at least once every six hours.